-Student teaching in Indiana gives students an opportunity to develop teaching competence under the supervision of professionally licensed teachers cooperating with the university in the student teaching program.
+Student teaching in Indiana gives students an opportunity to develop teaching competence under the supervision of professionally licensed mentor teachers collaborating with the university in the student teaching program.

 Performance in student teaching is assessed using a performance assessment instrument completed by the mentor teacher in collaboration with the University supervisor.
 The final grade in student teaching is recorded as credit/no credit.

 Application for Student Teaching

 the academic year before they plan to student teach.
 Contact the Office of Teacher Education Services and Clinical Practice for additional information.

 Official notification of the student teaching assignment will be emailed to the student.
 In addition, students can view their placement status in Tk-20 at any time.
 Final eligibility is determined after final grades are posted just prior to student teaching.

 Students must be free of outside commitments that might interfere with full-time student teaching obligations.
 Students should not be regularly employed, nor should they carry heavy loads of extracurricular activities.
-Enrollment for course overload during the semester is permitted only with approval of the Director of the Office of Teacher Education Services.
+Enrollment for course overload during the semester is permitted only with approval of the Director of the Office of Teacher Education Services and Clincial Practice.